rachit-ranjan16/BPlusTree/README.md

 ## Remarks
 - Degree 3 B+Trees are functional without any hiccups
 - Higher Degree B+Trees inserts are prone to failure
-- Working on squashing the bugs and packagaing as a jar
+- Working on squashing the bugs and packaging as a jar